-One of the most influential books in my life has to be Steven Covey's 7 Habits of Highly Effective People.
-Almost any aspiring business person worth their salt, and with an obsession with self-improvement, is familiar with these habits.
+One of the most influential books in my life has to be Stephen Covey's The 7 Habits of Highly Effective People.
+Almost any aspiring business person worth their salt—and with an obsession with self-improvement—is familiar with these habits.
 I would highly encourage you to get the book and read it if you haven't already.

-If you've been granted a front-row ticket to observe the project management field for very long, you've probably identified three main types of project managers.
+If you've been granted a front-row ticket to observe the project management field for very long, you've probably identified 3 main types of project managers.

-3) However, a “proactive” project manager has plans in place to deal with issues before they occur, instead of reacting to them.
-They are one step ahead of the client's needs.
-They have set up ways to communicate with everyone involved and hold each member accountable for their part of the total picture.
-A great way to do this is by incorporating team collaboration tools that responds in real time.
-Proactive project managers do all that they can to ensure that no time is lost in miscommunications, lack of understanding of expectations, or putting productive energies into the wrong venues.
-(Basically this type of professional knows that being a PM is their one true, calling).
+- Proactive project manager: A “proactive” project manager has plans in place to deal with issues before they occur and stays one step ahead of the client's needs.
+They’ve set up ways to communicate with everyone involved and hold each member accountable for their part of the total picture.
+A great way to do this is by incorporating team collaboration tools that respond in real time.
+Proactive project managers do all they can to ensure no time is lost due to miscommunication, misunderstanding expectations, or putting productive energies into the wrong venues.
+(Basically this type of professional knows that being a project manager is their one true calling.)

 Sign up for our free video course, and learn how to lead projects and teams with ease so you can take your career to the next level!